 3-Dimensional simulations are performed with the extended model system COSMO-ART for the 24th-26th July 2007.
-The model domain was chosen as shown in Figure 6, including large parts of the Mediterranean, South and Central Europe, and the Northeast Atlantic Ocean.
+The model domain was chosen as shown in Figure 5.2.3, including large parts of the Mediterranean, South and Central Europe, and the Northeast Atlantic Ocean.
 The model setup and an overview of the performed simulations are presented in section 6.1.
-The weather situation for the considered period and area is summarised in section 6.2.
-Thereafter, the treatment of gaseous species emissions and the emissions of gaseous precursors are described (section 6.3), followed by the 3-D simulation results in section 6.4.